apply_ufunc

 # <xarray.DataArray 'air' (time: 2920, lat: 25, lon: 53)> Size: 31MB dask.array<open_dataset-air, shape=(2920, 25, 53), dtype=float64, chunksize=(100, 25, 53), chunktype=numpy.ndarray>

-xr.apply_ufunc(mean, ds.air, input_core_dims=["time"]("time"), kwargs={"axis": -1}, dask="parallelized")
+xr.apply_ufunc(mean, ds.air, input_core_dims=[["time"]], kwargs={"axis": -1}, dask="parallelized")

 # dimension time on 0th function argument to apply_ufunc with dask='parallelized' consists of multiple chunks, but is also a core dimension.
 To fix, either rechunk into a single array chunk along this dimension, i.e., ``.chunk(dict(time=-1))``, or pass ``allow_rechunk=True`` in ``dask_gufunc_kwargs`` but beware that this may significantly increase memory usage.